Gexkill/sweng2/RASD/src/index.md

 The system allows clients to reserve taxi via mobile or web app, using GPS position to identify client's zone (but the client can insert it manually) and find taxi in the same zone.
 On the other side the mobile app allows taxi driver to accept or reject a ride request and to communicate automatically his position (so the zone).
 The clients are not registered since the company wants a quickly system so if there is a registration a lot of clients won't use the app.
-So the clients must insert their name and phone number each time (this is faster than creating an account and logining each time).
+So the clients must insert their name and phone number each time (this is faster than creating an account and logging each time).

 The system includes extra services and functionalities such as taxi sharing